 Read our charitable giving guide for more information.

 Use of home as office expenses

-A fixed rate of £4 a week is deemed as an acceptable flat rate claim for general costs associated with the use of an office in the home, and no detailed expense claim need be prepared to justify such an amount.
+The use of home as office expense from the 06/04/2020 is a fixed rate of £6 a week or £26 per month for general costs associated with the use of an office in the home, and no detailed expense claim need be prepared to justify such an amount.
 Claim amounts above this may be able to be made – however should be supported by sufficient evidence.
 Please contact your Personal Accountant for further details.